Nonlinear2/Bread-Engine/readme.md

 ### Linux

-To use the engine on linux, you need to build the project yourself.
+To use the engine on Linux, you need to build the project yourself.
 You can find more details on how to do this below.

 ---